 In criminal matters, most discovery is managed

-review.
 In Grimes County, the SDO is included in the Local Rules, and a copy may be obtained on this Website or

 from the District Clerk.

+motions and requests.
 However, each supplemental discovery motion or request must state how the particular request differs

 from the SDO or Code, and what the supplemental discovery is intended to produce.
 Certainly, trial tactics and strategy should

 not be disclosed; only the focus of the supplemental request.
 Absent an agreement from the State, counsel should be prepared

 to argue the position in court.
 Further, a certificate of conference should be included in the supplemental discovery motion

 stating the outcome of discussions between the defense and the State.

-A Standard Discovery Order will not automatically
+A Standard Discovery Order

-the Court will issue a Standard Discovery Order, a Standard Joint Motion in Limine,
+the Motions setting, in most instances the Court will issue a Standard Discovery Order, a Standard Joint Motion in Limine,

 and a Criminal Trial Preparation Order.
-If desired earlier, defense counsel must request the entry of the SDO, which will then,
+If desired earlier, defense counsel may request the entry of the SDO, which will then,

 in most circumstances, be entered.
 A request for the SDO may be done at Arraignment, at the Motions hearings and as late as

 the Pretrial hearing, so long as adequate time is allowed for compliance by the State before the case is called for trial.

-in unusual circumstances, failure to timely present discovery issues will not be
+Except in unusual circumstances, failure to timely present discovery issues will not be

 The State and Defense should become familiar with the

 need for defense disclosures to the State, as the Standard Discovery Order does cover that requirement.

-mandated under the "Michael Morton Act."
+to online discovery mandated under the "Michael Morton Act."